International tax and transfer pricing update

 Following the Chancellor’s Budget and Tax Day 2021, the Government has published a new consultation on the current transfer pricing documentation requirements.

 The driving force behind this consultation is to ensure that the existing UK requirements remain fit for purpose and best serve the needs of HMRC and UK businesses.
-International tax progresses rapidly and it has now been over 5 years since the introduction of the Country by Country (“CbC”) reporting regime.
+International tax progresses rapidly and as it has now been over 5 years since the introduction of the Country by Country (“CbC”) reporting regime.

 The consultation seeks views on many issues (there are 18 specific consultation questions raised), which broadly cover the following points: